 Apart from the solutions described above, employees returning from maternity or parental leave are offered a special package by PMI called 'First month'.
 It is a unique solution for the Polish market.
-An employee can work half-time during the first month after returning from maternity or parental leave with the right to full pay.
+An employee is not obliged to work (up to half of the full time equivalent) during the first month after returning from maternity or parental leave with the right to full pay.